 Welcome to the International Association for Visual Culture, an international network of scholars, educators, artists, curators, and museum professionals dedicated to the advancement of Visual Culture Studies in a transnational and contemporary framework.

 The IAVC serves as an advocacy group and professional organization that unites a diversity of opinions, platforms, and ideas.
-Established in 2009, the IAVC has held four major biannual conferences since 2010; these meetings serve as the organizational core.
+Established in 2009, the IAVC has held four major biennial conferences since 2010; these meetings serve as the organizational core.

 In times that threaten solidarity through polarized definitions of nation and identity, the IAVC offers sites and resources for exchange, learning and growth.
 We hope you will join us at our next conference in London 2018.